makeabilitylab/physcomp/arduino/led-fade.md

 ## Visualizing the voltage output

+What's actually happening on Pin 3 when we write out different values to `analogWrite`?
+Well, remember, basic Arduino boards like the Uno and Leonardo do not have the ability to write out intermediate voltages (they lack digital-to-analog converters or DACs).
+So, instead, they "fake it" by using pulse-width modulation (PWM) and modulating the *fraction* of time that a 5V output waveform is `HIGH` vs. `LOW`.
+This is called the **duty cycle**.

+### Visualizing the PWM waveform

+To let you see how the PWM waveform changes with different `analogWrite` values, we wrote a [simple program](https://github.com/makeabilitylab/arduino/blob/master/Basics/analogRead/TrimpotLEDSmoothed/TrimpotLEDSmoothed.ino) that takes in an analog input (from a potentiometer, in this case) and uses it to set an `analogWrite` value to Pin 3.
+Other than the potentiometer, our circuit did not change (we still have an LED with a current-limiting resistor on Pin 3).

+Let's take a look:

+<iframe width="736" height="414" src="https://www.youtube.com/embed/h-K0q18BRIE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+To create this [program](https://github.com/makeabilitylab/arduino/blob/master/Basics/analogRead/TrimpotLEDSmoothed/TrimpotLEDSmoothed.ino), we had to use both `analogRead` and `analogWrite`.
+By the end of this lesson, you should have a strong understanding of `analogWrite` and PWM.
+But we won't learn more about `analogRead` until we get to the [Introduction to Input](intro-input.md) microcontroller lessons.

+### Visualizing the effective voltage output

+In addition to visualzing the **actual** voltage output from `analogWrite` (the PWM waveform), we can also visualize the (effective) voltage output.
+For this, we can use Arduino's [Serial Plotter](https://learn.adafruit.com/experimenters-guide-for-metro/circ08-using%20the%20arduino%20serial%20plotter).
+To access this, open Tools -> Serial Plotter.
+The plotter will try to visualize any comma separated values you output via `Serial.print`.

-We can visualize the (effective) voltage output on Pin 3 using the Arduino IDE's [Serial Plotter](https://learn.adafruit.com/experimenters-guide-for-metro/circ08-using%20the%20arduino%20serial%20plotter).
-In the video below, we see a simulation of our code + circuit running in Tinkercad.
-On the right side, in the [Serial Monitor](https://www.programmingelectronics.com/using-the-print-function-with-arduino-part-1/) window, we are printing and graphing out the real-time voltages output on Pin 3.
-Hopefully, this matches your intuition for how things work.
+In the video below, we see a simulation of our [fade code](https://github.com/jonfroehlich/arduino/blob/master/Basics/analogWrite/FadeOnAndOffForLoop/FadeOnAndOffForLoop.ino) + circuit running in Tinkercad.
+On the right side, in the [Serial Monitor](https://www.programmingelectronics.com/using-the-print-function-with-arduino-part-1/) window, we are printing and graphing out the real-time effective voltages output on Pin 3.

 <video controls="controls">
   <source src="assets/movies/Arduino_LEDFadeWithGraph_Pin3.mp4" type="video/mp4">
 </video>

+## Calculating the current through our LED

 Of course, it's the **current** through the LED that determines brightness.
+But how can we calculate (effective) current with PWM?

 Again, given Ohm's Law ($$I = \frac{V}{R}$$), we can determine the current through our circuit at various Pin 3 outputs.
 Recall that current does not pass through an LED until its forward voltage $$V_f$$ condition is met.
 With a red LED, a common forward voltage is $$V_f=2V$$.
 With [`analogWrite`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/), the GPIO pin is still driven `HIGH` (5V) but only for a fraction of the time due to PWM (this fraction is called the duty cycle).
 So, the $$V_f$$ requirement is still met and our **eyes** perceive the LED on but it's actually **flashing on/off** imperceptibly quickly!

 To calculate the current through our LED circuit with PWM, let's let $$DF$$ equal the **duty cycle fraction**, the fraction of a waveform period that is HIGH.
 Then, we can use the following equation: $$I = \frac{V_s - V_f}{R} * DF$$ to calculate current.
 So, for example, if we `analogWrite` a `51` then our $$DF=\frac{51}{255}=0.2$$.
 With a 220Ω, our current would be: $$I=\frac{5V - 2V}{220Ω}*0.2=2.7mA$$.